-RISK AND PROTECTIVE FACTORS: Measurable characteristics of a youth that can occur at multiple levels, including biological, psychological, family, community, and cultural levels, and that precede and are associated with an outcome.
-Risk factors are associated with higher likelihood of problematic outcomes, and protective factors are associated with higher likelihood of positive outcomes.
+RISK AND PROTECTIVE FACTORS: Factors that are measurable characteristics of a youth that can occur at multiple levels, including biological, psychological, family, community, and cultural levels, that precede and are associated with an outcome.
+Risk factors are associated with a higher likelihood of problematic outcomes, and protective factors are associated with a higher likelihood of positive outcomes.
 (45 CFR § 1351.1)

 RUNAWAY YOUTH: An individual who is less than 18 years of age and who absents himself or herself from home or a place of legal residence without the permission of a parent or legal guardian.
-(Section 387(4) of the RHY Act, 34 U.S.C.
-11279(4))
+(Section 387(4) of the RHY Act, 34 U.S.C. § 11279(4)

-SAFE AND APPROPRIATE EXITS: Settings that reflect achievement of the intended purposes of the Transitional Living Programs as outlined in section 382(a) of the RHY Act.
-Examples of safe and appropriate exits are exits (1) to the private residence of a parent, guardian, another adult relative, or another adult that has the youth's best interest in mind and can provide a stable arrangement; (2) to another residential program if the youth's transition to the other residential program is consistent with the youth's needs; or (3) to independent living if consistent with the youth's needs and abilities.
+SAFE AND APPROPRIATE EXITS: Settings that reflect achievement of the intended purposes of the TLP as outlined in section 382(a) of the RHYA.
+Examples of safe and appropriate exits are exits: (1) To the private residence of a parent, guardian, another adult relative, or another adult that has the youth's best interest in mind and can provide a stable arrangement; (2) To another residential program if the youth's transition to the other residential program is consistent with the youth's needs; or (3) To independent living if consistent with the youth's needs and abilities.
 (45 CFR § 1351.1)